mozilla-services/consvc-shepherd/docs/testing.md

 Define all your test methods within an individual class, based on the functionality you are testing.
 Common set up and tear down methods are defined (as shown below), allowing you to pre-define forms, models and data for testing.

-`setUpTestData()` is called once at the beginning of the test run for class-level setup.
-You'd use this to create objects that aren't going to be modified or changed in any of the test methods.

 `setUp()` is called before every test function to set up any objects that may be modified by the test (every test function will get a "fresh" version of these objects).

 For example: